To CPL, or not to CPL? What we have not learned about the dark energy equation of state

 \para{Results} We present in \cref{fig:Fig1} a traditional triangle plot showing the one-dimensional posterior probability density distributions for $w_0$ (upper panel) and $w_a$ (lower right panel), as well as the two-dimensional $w_0$-$w_a$ error ellipses at the $68.3\%$ and $95.5\%$ confidence levels (lower left panel) for our four parameterizations CPL$^{-}$, CPL, CPL$^{+}$, and CPL$^{++}$. \cref{fig:Fig2} displays the reconstructions of $w_\mathrm{DE}(z)$ that result from the four parametrizatons---the solid curves are obtained using the best-fit values of the corresponding subset of parameters, while the colored regions are the $1\sigma$ error bands around the best-fit curves obtained by standard error propagation at each point:

 where the correlation matrix $C_{ij}$ is obtained directly from the MCMC chains after removing burn-in samples.

 The contrast between the traditional CPL parametrization in blue and all three others in \cref{fig:Fig1} is striking.
 In particular, it is clear that if one sets $w_b=w_c=0$, then there appears to be strong evidence against $(w_0,w_a)=(-1,0)$, i.e., the cosmological constant in the CPL parameterization, as the explanation of cosmic acceleration, and in favor of a $w_\mathrm{DE}(z)$ with $w_0$ far from $-1$ but a $\dd w_\mathrm{DE}/\dd z<0$, leading to phantom behavior ($w_\mathrm{DE}<-1$) at very moderate redshifts---see the blue band in \cref{fig:Fig2}.
 However, if one allows even one additional term in the Taylor series (the CPL$^+$ parametrization), then the preferred value of $w_\mathrm{DE}$ today is consistent with $-1$, and the preferred slope of $w_\mathrm{DE}(z)$ is positive.
 In fact, if one marginalizes over the coefficient $w_b$ instead of setting it to 0, then the evidence against $(w_0,w_a)=(-1,0)$ falls below $2\sigma$ and if one allows two additional terms (the CPL$^{++}$ parametrization) and marginalizes over $w_b$ and $w_c$, then the evidence against $(w_0,w_a)=(-1,0)$ falls below $1\sigma$.
 In other words, the data is consistent with being dominated \textit{today} by constant vacuum energy.
+Additionally, \cref{fig:Fig2} shows that the evidence for phantom-like dark energy at high redshifts significantly weakens when one includes the higher-order terms required to probe the phantom region within the zones of avoidance.

 This is not to say that there is no evidence against a pure cosmological constant.
 In \cref{tab:AICofCPLx}, we present the Akaike information criterion (AIC) \cite{Trotta:2008qt} for the CPL$^{-}$, CPL, CPL$^{+}$, and CPL$^{++}$ parameterizations, as well as for $\Lambda$CDM.
 We see that there is a definite decrease in AIC for the CPL parametrization over $\Lambda$CDM and CPL$^{-}$, suggesting that something in the data is arguing against $w_\mathrm{DE}(z)=-1$.
 On the other hand, CPL$^{+}$ has essentially the same AIC as CPL and leads to a radically different $w_\mathrm{DE}(z)$, especially at the range of redshifts where most of the information is---see Figure 8 of \rcite{Lodha:2025qbg}.
 We also present in \cref{tab:AICofCPLx} the best-fit $\chi^2$ corresponding to $\Lambda$CDM, as well as to each of the four parametrized extensions.
 The $\chi^2$ for CPL$^{++}$ is only marginally smaller than for CPL$^{+}$, and consequently the AIC is somewhat higher, but the best-fit values of the phenomenological parameters continue to shift and the shape of the reconstructed $w_\mathrm{DE}(z)$ changes still more.